Neural coding: Hypothesized coding schemes

-Rate coding
+Rate code

 The rate coding model of neuronal firing communication states that as the intensity of a stimulus increases, the frequency or rate of action potentials, or "spike firing", increases.
 Rate coding is sometimes called frequency coding.

 Rate coding is a traditional coding scheme, assuming that most, if not all, information about the stimulus is contained in the firing rate of the neuron.
 Because the sequence of action potentials generated by a given stimulus varies from trial to trial, neuronal responses are typically treated statistically or probabilistically.
 They may be characterized by firing rates, rather than as specific spike sequences.
 In most sensory systems, the firing rate increases, generally non-linearly, with increasing stimulus intensity.
 Under a rate coding assumption, any information possibly encoded in the temporal structure of the spike train is ignored.
 Consequently, rate coding is inefficient but highly robust with respect to the ISI 'noise'.

 During rate coding, precisely calculating firing rate is very important.
 In fact, the term "firing rate" has a few different definitions, which refer to different averaging procedures, such as an average over time (rate as a single-neuron spike count) or an average over several repetitions (rate of PSTH) of experiment.

 In rate coding, learning is based on activity-dependent synaptic weight modifications.

-Rate coding was originally shown by ED Adrian and Y Zotterman in 1926.
+Rate coding was originally shown by Edgar Adrian and Yngve Zotterman in 1926.
 In this simple experiment different weights were hung from a muscle.
 As the weight of the stimulus increased, the number of spikes recorded from sensory nerves innervating the muscle also increased.
 From these original experiments, Adrian and Zotterman concluded that action potentials were unitary events, and that the frequency of events, and not individual event magnitude, was the basis for most inter-neuronal communication.

 In the following decades, measurement of firing rates became a standard tool for describing the properties of all types of sensory or cortical neurons, partly due to the relative ease of measuring rates experimentally.
 However, this approach neglects all the information possibly contained in the exact timing of the spikes.
 During recent years, more and more experimental evidence has suggested that a straightforward firing rate concept based on temporal averaging may be too simplistic to describe brain activity.